 |Estimated Total Cost of Full Tuition for Full Program**

-**according to Spring 2023 costs; tuition fees subject to change; applicable scholarships and tuition aid may lessen tuition costs
+**according to Fall 2023 costs; if taking 3 or more courses per semester; tuition fees subject to change; applicable scholarships and tuition aid may lessen tuition costs

 Hebrew Seminary’s Rabbinical School, which consists of approximately 5 years of full-time study, grants the title of Rabbi to its graduates.
 Those who have been ordained through the Rabbinical School may go on to serve synagogues, hospitals, nonprofits, universities, and other Jewish and multifaith institutions that welcome the spiritual leadership of Hebrew Seminary’s ordainees.
 Rabbinical students at Hebrew Seminary grow to be masters of Jewish tradition and innovation as they study Jewish text, ritual, culture, and history from spiritual and academic angles.
 Click for more information about Hebrew Seminary’s Rabbinical School.